 Many times, leukemia does not have symptoms in the early stages.
-When it does have signs, they vary from person to person and according to the type of leukemia.
+Signs of leukemia can vary from person to person and according to the type of leukemia.
 If you do have symptoms, they may include:

 - Unexplained fever